vanisingh-24/hacktoberfest/README.md

 ## Check your Hacktoberfest Contribution status at:
 <a href="https://hacktoberfest.digitalocean.com/profile" target="blank">https://hacktoberfest.digitalocean.com/profile</a>

-# And if you are sending PR to this repository then donot forget to add your name in authors list
+# And if you are sending PR to this repository then do not forget to add your name in authors list

-# web development related languages code can be accepted here and beginner tutorial code also accepted by using PR's Thank you  god bless you .
+# web development related languages code can be accepted here and beginner tutorial code also accepted by using PR's.
+Thank you  god bless you .
 ## Authors

 * **Krishna kakade**  - [krishnadevz](https://github.com/krishnadevz)